 Exceptionally it may be necessary to use Chair's action to finalise a decision, and in such circumstances the Chair should normally consult the External Examiner.
-The decisions made by Chair's action must be recorded and presented for information at the next meeting of the Progression and Award Board.
+The decisions made by Chair's action must be recorded and presented for information at the next meeting of the Progression and Award Board/Board of Examiners.

-6.8 Composition of the Progression and Award Board
+6.8 Composition of the Progression and Award Board/Board of Examiners